ajrodgar81/beerCatalogue/README.md

 	</ul>
 </ul>

 - History commits: it reflects the normal development process: start developing a basic solution, enhanced, last minute changes and fix it after the code review before delivery the feature.
-For example, in the code review phase I detect that a class of junit4 library was imported by mistake when I migrate the tests to Jupiter (Junit version 5).<br><br>
+For example, in the code review phase I detect that a class of junit4 library was imported by mistake when I migrate the tests to Jupiter (Junit version 5).<br>

-- Some code statistics: 184 tests, global coverage 81,1 %.
+- Some code statistics: 184 tests, global coverage 81,1 %.<br><br>

 **Business logic:**